cggh/panoptes/documentation/importdata/importsettings/datatable.rst

 QuickFindFields
   *PropertyIDs.* The list of properties will be used by some tools in the software that allow the user to quickly find a (set of) item(s).

+ColumnIndexField
+  *Text.* When this table is linked to a 2D data table setting this value to the same as that in the 2D settings provides a performance improvement for large data sets.

 DisableSubsets
   *Boolean.* If set, there will be no subsets options for this data table.